-There are all many types of investment property in Detroit that you could choose from.
+There are all many types of investment property in Southeast Michigan that you could choose from.
 What is right for one person, may not be right for another!
 Find out what is right for you in our latest post!

 Every person will be drawn towards different kinds of investments.
 The amount of time and money you are able to put into a property will help you decide how to invest.
 Below, we take a look at some of the most common real estate niches, so you can choose the one that is right for you!